pupil-labs/pl-rec-export/README.md

 ## Caveats

-1. Requires untouched Pupil Invisible recordings.
-Does not work if they were opened in Pupil Player
+1. This script requires unaltered recordings that have been directly downloaded from Pupil Cloud or exported from the phone.
+It will not work on recordings that have been opened in Pupil Player.
-2. Does not calculate IMU `roll [deg]`/`pitch [deg]` (yet)
+2. The script doesn't calculate IMU roll [deg], pitch [deg], or yaw [deg] as of now.
+Please note that yaw calculations would only be possible for Neon recordings.
 3. Does not handle incomplete recordings (missing/corrupted files)
-4. Locally detected fixations differ from Pupil Cloud exported fixations due to not having access to the full 200 Hz gaze data
+4. Fixations detected locally might vary from those exported from Pupil Cloud.
+This is due to differences in real-time gaze inference when compared to the full 200 Hz gaze data available in the Cloud.

 ## Installation